clulab/gentlenlp/docs/index.md

 This repository contains the text and code from the book *Deep Learning for Natural Language Processing: A Gentle Introduction*.

 A draft of the book is available under the Text tab.
 Slides are included in the Slides tab.
+The entire code discussed in the book and here is available in this GitHub repository: https://github.com/clulab/gentlenlp.

 # Authors